-• Display in one standard box a minimum of 50 and a maximum of 125 species representing at least 7 orders.
-Follow general guidelines above a.
-Display in one standard box a minimum of 75 and a maximum of 150 species representing at least 9 orders.
-Follow general guidelines listed for Collections.
+Display in one standard box a minimum of 50 and a maximum of 125 species representing at least 7 orders.
+Follow general guidelines above.
+Should only exhibit in this class for 3 years or until they receive a purple ribbon at KSF.